Missing data and bias in physics education research: A case for using multiple imputation: Literature Review

 \emph{Deterministic options} for imputation include mean imputation and last observation carried forward.
 Mean imputation replaces the missing values with the mean value for that variable.
 Researchers use last observation carried forward with longitudinal data to replace the missing data with the last observed value for all subsequent measurements.
 Both are problematic because they (1) do not preserve the relationships between variables and (2) as with any single imputation approach, do not account for the error incurred by the imputation process itself.
 These deterministic methods treat the missing values as if they were known, which can lead to inappropriately small variances and an erroneously increased chance of statistically significant findings \cite{Malhotra1987}.

-In this article, we demonstrate the use of multiple-imputation (MI) \citep{Little2014} because it is a probabilistic approach that is broadly applicable to addressing missing data across a wide range of applications \citep{Schafer1999} and because research finds that MI is more statistically powerful and more accurate than other methods for handling missing data \citep{Cheema2014,Dong2013}.
+\emph{Probabilistic options} for imputation include multiple imputation (MI) and maximum likelihood estimation.
+In this article, we demonstrate the use of MI \citep{Little2014} because it is a probabilistic approach for addressing missing data across a wide range of applications \citep{Schafer1999} and because research finds that MI is more statistically powerful and more accurate than other methods for handling missing data \citep{Cheema2014,Dong2013}.
 The idea behind MI is graphically presented in Fig.~\ref{fig:MI}.
 The first step applies an imputation procedure containing a random component (such as predictive mean matching, which is described below) to a dataset with missing data $M$ times to generate different imputed values for each piece of missing data and generate $M$ complete data sets.
 Step two calculates the desired estimate from the analysis, such as a mean or regression coefficient, on each data set separately using standard analytical methods.
-The final step pools the estimates using simple combining rules, also known as \emph{Rubin's Rules} \citep{Rubin1987}, which are described later in equations 1-5.
+The final step pools the estimates using simple combining rules, also known as \emph{Rubin's Rules} \citep{Rubin1987}, which are described later in Eqs.~(1-5).
 These pooled results then properly reflect the variation in the original estimates and the variation introduced by the imputation process itself.